 Proposal Narrative (sections A-F)

 All proposal narratives should address the following points.
 These will also serve as criteria against which proposals will be judged.

 The proposal narrative (sections A-F) should not exceed 5 single-spaced pages, 12-point font, including tables, figures, and photos.
 Figure and table legends cannot be smaller than 10-point font.

 A. Relevance to Priority Areas/Topics

 - State which category your proposal is; which priority area your project relates to; and specifically which priority topic you are addressing (if relevant).
 Describe how your project helps address the issues outlined for that priority.
-Indicate (if applicable) which socially disadvantaged communities and/or socially disadvantaged farmers and ranchers your project will benefit.
+Indicate (if applicable) which socially disadvantaged communities and/or socially disadvantaged farmers, ranchers, and land stewards your project will benefit.